 If you did not acquire this skill you would be rejected because you were

 uneducated.
 It wouldn’t just have been a case of embarrassment, as with the employees in Revere.
 One of the educators interviewed by the reporter said they were making sure that every student had a signature.
 How pathetic!
 We have gone back to the days of signing our names with an X. It is no laughing matter that Timothy Geithner had to learn how to sign his name properly before it was respectable enough to adorn the currency.
-It is very likely the new Secretary of the Treasury will have to do the same.

 As in the Book of Daniel, it’s time for an invisible hand to spell out and warn that you are about to suffer because, through no fault of your own, a basic value is being allowed to disappear: